A Course on Elementary Probability Theory: Introduction to Probability Measures

-The notion of equi-probability is very popular in probabilities in \textbf{finite} sample spaces.
-It means that on the finite sample space with size $n$, all the individual events have the equal probability $1/n$ to occur.\\
+The notion of equi-probability is very popular in Probability Theory on \textbf{finite} sample spaces.
+It means that on the finite sample space with size $n$, all the individual events have equal probability of $1/n$ to occur.\\

 This happens in a fair lottery : if the lottery is based on picking $k=7$ numbers out of $n=40$ fixed numbers, all choices have the same probability of winning the max lotto.\\

 We have the following rule.\\